Designing Automated Workflows: How to Automate your Business Processes

 You might want to consider rolling out your automated process in stages.
 For example, your original process might involve a file arriving in an inbox, the file being manually saved to a specified folder by one employee, and then a second employee manipulating the file through time-consuming copying, pasting, and re-saving.
 Automating the file manipulation tasks will streamline the most painful part of the process and give you a great ROI right out of the gate with your new automation tool.
 Later, you can also automate monitoring the inbox and saving the file to the folder, totally eliminating the need for human intervention.

 This is the fun part!
 You have a streamlined list of steps, each of which are essential to achieving a business objective.
-With user-friendly robotic process automation software, you can easily drag and drop it all into place—no scripts needed.
+With user-friendly business process automation software, you can easily drag and drop it all into place—no scripts needed.

 Here’s an example of a streamlined HR onboarding process.
 The original process involved multiple employees performing over three hours of combined work.